 The ASCET tools support model-based software development.
 In model-based development, you construct an executable specification - the model - of your system and establish its properties through simulation and testing in early stages of development.
-When you are satisfied that the model behaves as required, it can be converted automatically to production quality code.
+When the model behaves as required, it can be converted automatically to production-quality code.